Experiment Hazard Class 7.1 – BSL-1 Biohazards

 IMPORTANT NOTE: It is forbidden to transport to ANL or perform experiments at the APS with any of the Select Agents listed by the CDC, and any of the high consequence livestock and plant pathogens and toxins listed in APHIS Agriculture Select Agents.
 The penalties for violating this law are severe.
 The APS is not registered with the CDC to possess, receive, or transport Select Agents.

-IMPORTANT NOTE: All experiment protocols involving human tissue (even if there are no biohazards) are required to be either reviewed or declared exempt from review by the experimenter's home instituton's Institutional Review Board.
-Please contact Nena Moonier (2-8504, email@example.com) for details that are covered by Experiment Hazard Class 7.5.
-All experiments protocols involving animal products (even if there is no biohazard) are required to be reviewed or declared exempt from review by the home Institution Animal Care and Use Committee.
+IMPORTANT NOTE: All experiment protocols involving human tissue (even if there are no biohazards) are required to be either reviewed or declared exempt from review by the experimenter's home instituton's Institutional Review Board (IRB).
+Please contact Nena Moonier (2-8504, firstname.lastname@example.org) for details that are covered by Experiment Hazard Class 7.5 Human Materials/Tissues

 Experiments involving previously reviewed hazard controls may qualify for low risk.